lotov/lcode3d/docs/tour/coarse_and_fine_plasma.rst

    values from ``influence_prev`` and ``influence_next`` arrays,
    indiced, once again, with ``[fi, fj]``.
-   It would be convenient to calculate them beforehand, but they are recalculated instead as a result of time-memory tradeoff.
+   It would be convenient to calculate them beforehand, but they are recalculated instead as a result of time-memory tradeoff [:ref:`memory_considerations`].

    Finally, momenta, charge and mass are scaled according to the coarse-to-fine macrosity coefficient